 - Users visit their PostBeyond instance login page.

 - There, they click to be taken to the IDP (Identity Provider).
 We send information to the IDP notifying them where the user is sent from.
 This is done in order to ensure that once a user has fulfilled whatever terms they need in order to be authenticated they are sent back to the service provider (PostBeyond).

 - Users are authenticated by the IDP by any methods they have set up for authentications.

-- Once their identity is confirmed they are rerouted back to PostBeyond along with the appropriate SAML token confirming their identity validation request from the IDP along with any other necessary information about that user (name, email address, possibly group).
-If the user is signing in for the first time using SSO, we check to see if the user exists (based on email address sent).
+- Once their identity is confirmed they are rerouted back to PostBeyond along with the appropriate SAML token confirming their identity validation request from the IDP along with any other necessary information about that user (name, email address).
+If the user is signing in for the first time using SSO, we check to see if the user exists (based on the email address sent).
 If not, we create it in the database and add the user to the instance.

 What are the different types of SAML SSO?

 - Manual Group Management - requires admins to manually group users after they have signed on for the first time.

 - Groups set-up one time before customer launch - this requires customer to be bulk uploaded a list of users with groups.
 Subsequent regrouping or grouping of any new users would be done manually.

 - SAML Auto-sync - groups automatically sync-up according to customer directory - not yet completed by PostBeyond.